jsor/jcarousel/README.markdown

 Sometimes people are confused how to define the number of visible items because there is no option for this as they expect.

-You simply define the number of visible items by defining the width (or height) of the element which surrounds the list (if you use the default from this doc, you do that with the class .jcarousel in your skin stylesheet).
+You simply define the number of visible items by defining the width (or height) of the element which surrounds the list (if you use the default from this document, you do that with the class `.jcarousel` in your skin stylesheet).

 This offers a lot of flexibility, because you can define the width in pixel for a fixed carousel or in percent for a flexible carousel.